-1. Is the school complying with other obligations?
+14. Is the school complying with other obligations?

 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract that are not otherwise explicitly stated herein, including but not limited to requirements from the following sources: Acceptable performance on site visit reports, Annual performance reports, and Annual Reviews Revisions to State Charter Law Intervention requirements by the ESCCO (corrective action plans or other required interventions) Intervention requirements by the Ohio Department of Education Requirements by other entities to which the charter school is accountable
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract that are not otherwise explicitly stated herein, including but not limited to requirements from the following sources: Revisions to State Charter Law Intervention requirements by the Ohio Department of Education and Workforce Requirements by other entities to which the charter school is accountable On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard